jankolkmeier/xbee-api/README.md

 Increments the internal `frameId` counter and returns it.
 Useful for building requests where we want to identify the respective response frame later on.

 ### CREATING FRAMES FROM OBJECTS TO WRITE TO THE XBEE
 There are four basic requests we can make to the XBee of which two are essentially the same.
 We can make (queued) command requests (0x08 and 0x09) and *remote* command request (0x17).
 These all behave pretty much the same as writing AT commands in AT mode.
-Lastly, there are transmit requests which can be used to send your own data to other devices.
+Lastly, there are transmit requests which can be used to send your own data to other devices (0x10, 0x00, 0x01 - depending on your firmware).

+Note that many parameters have default values.
+For example, `destination16/64` default to their unknown/broadcast values.
+For non-single-byte parameters, you can choose to pass a string (`"fffe"`) or a byte array (`[0xff, 0xfe]`).
+We'd expect the latter to be slightly faster (but no benchmarks have been made).

 #### 0x08: AT Command (802.15.4, ZNet, ZigBee)
 ```javascript